asd-xiv/blocks/README.md

 ## Plugins

+Separate code interfacing 3rd party libraries or services.
+Plugins are accesible in middleware and routes ([pluginus](https://github.com/asd14/pluginus) dependency injection library is used under the hood).

 ### Default "Config" plugin

 Getter over the settings object when instantiating `blocks`.
-Accessible in route's `isAllowed` and `action` methods and when defining custom middleware.

 While you can use `process.env` to access CI variables globally, use this opportunity to write a few words about each.